 Are you wondering whether your marriage is going to survive?

-My bet is that it’s the things you do on a daily basis that are impacting on the level of happiness and satisfaction in your marriage.
+Have you considered the small things you do on a daily basis that impact the level of happiness and satisfaction in your marriage?

-Do your daily habits and rituals turn you toward your spouse or create distance?
+Do your daily habits and rituals turn you toward your spouse?

 Dr John Gottman studied the habits and rituals of over 7000 couples and discovered these top five rituals to be consistent with a happy marriage.

-1. Eating their meals together, without the television on.
+1. Eat your meals together, without the television on.

 Turn the television off and enjoy time connecting intimately over an evening meal, morning tea or even just a quick coffee.
 Turning off your devices, phones, computer, television ensures you’re more present and connected with your partner.